vikasudasi/console_web_search/README.md

 2. **LLM Configuration**:
    - Uses LangChain to configure the LLM (Ollama by default)
    - Supports both Ollama (local) and OpenAI (cloud) providers
-   - Wraps LangChain LLM for DSPy compatibility
+   - Wraps LangChain LLM for DSPy compatibility using `LangChainDSPyLM` bridge

-3. **ReAct Agent**: DSPy's ReAct agent:
-   - **Reasons** about the query and context using the configured LLM
+   - Configures DSPy with the wrapped LM using `dspy.configure(lm=...)`

+3. **DSPy ReAct Agent**: Uses DSPy's native `dspy.ReAct` module:
+   - **Signature Definition**: `WebSearchSignature` defines input (question, context) and output (answer) fields
+   - **Tool Integration**: Google Search is registered as a tool function with proper type annotations and docstrings
+   - **Iterative Reasoning**: The ReAct agent performs iterative reasoning loops:
+     - **Think**: Analyzes the question and determines what information is needed
-   - **Acts** by calling the Google Search tool
+     - **Act**: Calls the Google Search tool to retrieve information
+     - **Observe**: Processes the search results
+     - **Think**: Reasons about the results and determines if more information is needed
+     - Repeats until a satisfactory answer is found or `max_iters` is reached (default: 5)
-   - Synthesizes results into a coherent answer
+   - **Answer Synthesis**: Synthesizes all gathered information into a comprehensive answer

-4. **Google Search**: Performs actual web searches using Google Custom Search API
+4. **Google Search Tool**: Performs actual web searches using Google Custom Search API
+   - Formatted as a tool function with clear documentation for the ReAct agent
+   - Returns structured search results (title, URL, snippet) as formatted strings

-5. **Output**: Returns intelligent answers based on search results
+5. **Output**: Returns intelligent answers based on iterative reasoning and search results

 ## Example Workflow